Digital Piano Under Review: Casio PX 160 Touch Sensitive

 The Keys Themselves

-The design on this model is super modern and desirable for most.
+The design on this model is known as a slab piano and looks super modern.

-Most of the time looks aren’t everything, except when we are talking about this keyboard.
-Casio is well-known for their modern and distinct design accompanied by their authentic stand.
+Most of the time looks aren’t everything, except when we are talking about slab keyboards with matching stands.
+Casio is well-known for their modern and distinct design accompanied by their authentic stands.

 This feature enables the keyboard to allow two people to play!
 Perfect for piano instructors and playing “Heart and Soul“!